bestbit7/portfolio/_posts/2019-06-23-DataAnalysisusingPandas.md

 mathjax: "true"
 ---

-## Data Science Certificate Assignment 2
+## Data Science Certificate Project 2
 ### Goal
 Read the data from the file into pandas DataFrame.
 Analyze, clean and transform the data from Kaggle website to answer the following question: